Understanding Plan Stop

 • enable work to be progressed that, for any other reason, the minister considers appropriate.

-Applying for an exemption
+Applying for an exemption to the Plan Stop

-Process for exemption applications
+Process for Plan Stop exemption applications

 RM2 flowchart Plan ban process